Utopia: The Creation of a Nation: Scenarios

-One of the four available background musics in Utopia is Johann Pachelbel's Canon in D, a classical melody.

-Utopia can handle a maximum of 256 buildings, 100 tanks and 40 spaceships at one time.
-Trying to build any more results in a message that simply says more cannot be built "yet".
-However, there is no apparent limit to the number of buildings in the SNES version.

 Development

 The Amiga version of Utopia began development in September 1990, and was released in September 1991.
 British gaming magazine The One interviewed Graeme Ing and Robert Crack, the designers of Utopia, for information regarding its development in a pre-release interview.
 Work on Utopia began after the completion of Spacewrecked: 14 Billion Light Years From Earth, and was inspired by Sim City.
 According to Ing, Utopia was conceived around the idea of how Sim City could be improved upon.
 The main differentiating design choice was to have a 'more involved' social model, rather than center Utopia's gameplay around the city-building aspect.
 Ing notes Utopia's hybridized mode of gameplay, noting Utopia's combat, and greater involvement in the development of technology that the player can use, but expresses that he "[doesn't] think the actual simulation is as deep as Sim City ...
 All sorts of interesting factors were incorporated there.
-Instead, we've gone for the fun aspect."
+Instead, we've gone for the fun aspect".
 The option to automate trading was added due to Ing and Crack's belief that Utopia's trading and resource management aspect 'won't appeal to everybody'.

 Utopia's alien environments were partially inspired by science fiction novels.
-Each alien race has differing AI routines, but the level of detail put into their development was limited by memory restrictions, with Ing expressing that "It's a trade-off really.
+Each alien race has differing AI routines, but the level of detail put into their development was limited by memory restrictions, with Ing expressing that "it's a trade-off really.
 You can't go completely overboard because the more intelligence you put in, the slower the gameplay.
-You've got to balance the two."
-A user-friendly UI was an important aspect in Utopia's development, and Ing expresses that "Nothing annoys me more than a product which is graphically good but in which it's difficult for the player to grasp the controls.
-That's why from the word go I'm always thinking about making everything as easy as possible to use."
+You've got to balance the two".
+A user-friendly UI was an important aspect in Utopia's development, and Ing expresses that "nothing annoys me more than a product which is graphically good but in which it's difficult for the player to grasp the controls.
+That's why from the word go I'm always thinking about making everything as easy as possible to use".
 Utopia's graphics were created in DPaint.
 Expansion disks for Utopia were being considered by Gremlin prior to Utopia's release, due to the project 'seeming promising'.